 Time to give your mats a spring cleaning!

-The most used tool in my kitchen is a silicone baking mat.
-I own 6 of them and use them every single day whether I’m baking cookies, scones, chicken, bagels, potatoes, granola, vegetables, fish, caramel corn, candied nuts, or using as a nonstick surface for dipped truffles, toffee, and bark.
+The most used tool in my kitchen is a Silpat silicone baking mat.
+I own 6 of them and use them every single day whether I’m baking chocolate chip cookies, scones, chicken, bagels, potatoes, granola, vegetables, fish, caramel corn, candied nuts, or using as a nonstick surface for chocolate truffles, toffee, and mint chocolate swirl bark.
 I also use them for rolling out sugar cookie dough and baking homemade soft pretzels.
 These mats are extremely versatile, limit waste, and roll up for easy storing.
 You know I’m a huge fan!

 But one of the most common questions I see is “how do I clean them?”